Bachelor of Science in Applied Science Degree

 Program Educational Objectives

-Educational objectives for the civil and construction engineering technology programs have been developed by faculty and the program industrial advisory committee to support the university, college, and School of Engineering Technology missions.
-Graduates of the CCET associate degree program are prepared to support civil engineers in:
+Educational objectives for the civil and construction engineering technology programs have been developed by faculty and the program industrial advisory committee to support the university, college, and the School of Computer Science, Information, and Engineering Technology missions.
+Graduates of the CCET bachelor's degree program are prepared to support civil engineers in:

 • structural design